 If you have never planted before, starting a garden can be a little daunting.
 But the benefits of stepping out of your comfort zones are plenty.
 Creating an organic garden reduces toxicity in soil, air, water and your body.
-Organic veggies have more flavour so you get the real taste of food.
-Also an organic garden is a positive contribution to the world as it reduces the continual poisoning of our planet.
+Organic veggies have more flavour, so you get the real taste of food.
+Also, an organic garden is a positive contribution to the world as it reduces the continual poisoning of our planet.

 If you need inspiration, check out Laila’s urban garden here.

 Pumpkin seeds often sprout from the compost pile.
 Seedlings enjoy a sunny position in the garden.
 Throw seeds directly into the garden bed.
 Pumpkin is a little greedy for space, so it may start to grow on top of other plants.
 Train the shoots to grow up a trellis as a vertical garden.
 When pumpkins turn orange, around 90 to 120 days after planting, they are ready to pick.
-Cut the stems with a sharp knife, leaving a short piece of the stem.
-This will keep the pumkin from decaying on the vine.
+Cut the stems with a sharp knife, leaving a short piece of the branch.
+This will keep the pumpkin from decaying on the vine.

 Beans are also great for travelling in vertical spaces.
-They also like lots of sun.
+They also like lots of suns.
 The seeds are easily planted in fertile garden soil.
-The shoots are usually strong.
+The shoots are usually vigorous.
 You will know when the beans are ready as the pods will be green and tender, around 50 to 60 days after planting the seeds.
 Snap them off at the stems as the plants will keep producing.
 Mulch heavily around the base of the plant.

 If you are a lover of chips, growing potatoes should be your thing.
 Potatoes can be grown in stacks or long beds.
 Plant a seeding potato.
-As the leaves grow taller either add more straw or mature compost.
+As the leaves grow taller, either add more straw or mature compost.
 When the leaves of the potato plant die back, they are ready to harvest.
-When the weather has been dry for several days gently remove the potatoes from the soil.
+When the weather has been dry for several days, gently remove the potatoes from the soil.
 Don’t expose them to light as they will grow green.
 Keep them in a dry, dark cupboard.
 If you love the idea of growing potatoes, get more info here.

 Carrots are a cool-weather crop.
 If your soil is clayish, mix with sand and mature compost and double-dig to enable carrots to grow deep.
-Carrots are ready to harvest around 10 weeks after they are sown.
+Carrots are ready to harvest around ten weeks after they are sown.
 Pick carrots when needed.
-Cut the green leaves off and use in cooking.
+Cut the green leaves off and use them in cooking.
 The green tops are similar tasting to parsley and full of nutrients.

 - As your vegetables start to grow, plant flowers you can eat and medicinal herbs in between your vegetables.